cconsta1/cconsta1.github.io/_pages/talks.md

 ### 2014

-- Conference: **[Scaling properties for no-core configuration interaction calculations using the harmonic oscillator basis and the JISP16 interaction](https://absimage.aps.org/image/APR14/MWS_APR14-2014-000828.pdf)** at the “**American Physical Society April Meeting**” at Savannah, Georgia, April 2014
+- Conference: **[Scaling properties for no-core configuration interaction calculations using the harmonic oscillator basis and the JISP16 interaction](https://absimage.aps.org/image/APR14/MWS_APR14-2014-000828.pdf)** at the “**American Physical Society April Meeting**” in Savannah, Georgia, April 2014